 The principal reason that public agencies have different average wages from private businesses is that they engage in different operations and often employ workers with different skills.
 Although there can be considerable overlap between the types of enterprises run by governments and private businesses, the emphasis, or volume, is different.
 For example, there are government manufacturing and financial operations in Oregon, just not very many.
 And although both exist, there are many more workers in public education than private education.

 The first table shows employment by major industry by ownership.
 Ownership is either private, federal, state, or local government.
 Nonprofit organizations are typically in the private sector.
 Indian tribal businesses and most public schools, including public universities, are in local government.
-The nearly 17,000 home care workers in Oregon are officially counted as state government workers although they work in private homes.
+The roughly 17,000 home care workers in Oregon were officially counted as state government workers in 2017 although they work in private homes – as of 2018, these jobs were removed from state government counts and added to the private sector.
 The homecare program is overseen by the Oregon Department of Human Services.
-Since these workers are typically not thought of as regular state employees and their pay is quite different from other state workers, they are excluded from this analysis.
+Since these workers are typically not thought of as regular state employees and their pay is quite different from other state workers, they are excluded from this analysis for 2017.

 Governments have less industrial diversity than the private sector.
 Governments have significant portions of their employment in public administration, no surprise there.
 Roughly two-thirds of state government employment was in public administration.
-A little less than two-thirds of local government employment was in education and health services.
+About three-fifths of local government employment was in education and health services.
 About 55 percent of this was public K-12, and about 38 percent was universities and community colleges.
-Federal government employment is a little more spread out; natural resources, transportation (the U.S. Postal Service), health services, along with public administration all have significant employment.
+Federal government employment is a little more spread out, with significant employment in natural resources, transportation (the U.S. Postal Service), health services, along with public administration.

 This trend of higher pay in the public sector is reversed in a couple industries.
 The information industry in the private sector (software publishers, telecommunications) pays much higher wages than the information industry in local government (Fern Ridge Public Library, among others).
 Private-sector finance also pays a higher average wage than finance does to state or local government workers.
 The state finance sector is

-mostly portfolio management done by PERS, which pays on average about half the private-sector wage in portfolio management.
+mostly portfolio management done by PERS, which pays on average less than half the private-sector wage in portfolio management.
 Local government finance is split between SAIF, an insurance provider, and a variety of real estate operations such as housing authorities, convention centers, and port districts.

-State and local government annual average wages grew faster than the other ownerships from 2006 to 2016, 39 percent and 35 percent, respectively.
-Private-sector average wages grew by 30 percent over the 10 years, and federal wages grew by only 21 percent.
+State and local government annual average wages grew faster than the other ownerships from 2007 to 2017, 40 percent and 35 percent, respectively.
+Private-sector average wages grew by 29 percent over the 10 years, and federal wages grew by only 22 percent.
 Of course, most prices also increased over that time.
-Portland’s Consumer Price Index for Urban Wage Earners, a common measure for inflation, increased by 22 percent during the same period, suggesting that the average federal wage decreased slightly in terms of real purchasing power.
+The nation’s Consumer Price Index for Urban Wage Earners, a common measure for inflation, increased by 20 percent during the same period.

 Aside from general price increases, wages can change for a variety of reasons.
 Hours worked, changes in productivity, and changes in the occupational mix of industries also affect how wages change.
 Wages are often only part of employees’ compensation.
 Changes in providing other benefits, such as health insurance, can affect changes in wages.
 For many public employees complexity is added by legal changes, executive orders, and union contracts.
 During the Great Recession many workers, both public and private, had wages frozen or cut, hours reduced, and benefits trimmed.
 Gaining back wages, hours, and benefits can occur differently for different ownerships.

 Most industries managed to increase wages more than inflation, but some fell short.
-Local government leisure and hospitality had the smallest wage gain over the period at only 8 percent.
-This is typically a lower-wage industry, but just an 8 percent gain in 10 years is surprising.
-The local government leisure and hospitality industry includes tribal casinos and recreation districts.
+Leisure and hospitality saw slow growth in both state and local government.
+This is typically a lower-wage industry.
+While there are just 430 jobs in state government leisure and hospitality, the 5,200 local government jobs in the leisure and hospitality industry include jobs at tribal casinos and recreation districts.
 The federal trade, transportation, and utilities industry, mostly the U.S. Postal Service, increased wages only 13 percent over the 10 years.
-The largest wage gain (+70%) was in local government’s professional and business service industry.
-This industry has grown with the ever-increasing use of computers for business processes, and computer-savvy occupations tend to pay well.
+The largest wage gain (+108%) was in state government’s other services industry.

 Wages are typically influenced more by occupation than by industry, and the private and public sectors have significantly different occupational mixes.
 As we saw above with types of industries, the private and public sectors also employ many of the same occupations.
 It is the frequency or number of workers in in those occupations that differs between ownerships.

-The table shows the 15 most frequent occupations in Oregon for each ownership and their share of the total employment in that ownership.
+The table shows the 15 most frequent occupations in Oregon for each ownership, their share of the total employment in that ownership, and their average wage.
 The three most common occupations in the private sector were retail salespersons, cashiers, and food preparation/serving workers.
 This reflects the size of the retail trade and leisure and hospitality industries.
 Not one of these three occupations made the top-15 list for federal, state, or local governments.
-In fact, the highest rank that any of these three occupations had in public sector was the 61st spot – held by food preparation and serving workers in the federal government.

-The private and public sectors had only three occupations in common from their top 15 lists: general office clerks, registered nurses, and secretaries/administrative assistants.
+The private and public sectors had only two occupations in common from their top 15 lists: general office clerks and registered nurses.

 A look at the average wages for these common occupations shows how the different occupational mixes affects the average wage for the entire ownership.
-The four most common private-sector occupations all had an average wage of less than $28,000 per year in 2016.
-In the public-sector none of the top four occupations had an average wage of less than $31,000.
+The four most common private-sector occupations all had an average wage of less than $31,000 per year in 2018.
+In the public-sector, none of the top four occupations had an average wage of less than $33,000.

 In the private sector only two occupations, managers and registered nurses, in the top 15 had average wages of more than $50,000 per year.
-For federal, state, and local government workers, nine occupations had averages wages of more than $50,000.
-And it was not simply the case that occupations in the public-sector always paid more than in the private sector, though that was often the case.
+For federal, state, and local government workers, at least nine occupations out of the top 15 had averages wages of more than $50,000.
+And it was not simply the case that occupations in the public sector always paid more than in the private sector, though that was often the case.

 Wages and wage growth are important economic indicators and personally important to workers and employers.
 When comparing wages it is important to look not just at broad averages, but also to look at comparable industries, occupations, and hours worked.
 Other factors, such as location, working conditions, education, skills, experience, and benefits, also affect wages, but were beyond the scope of the data available for this analysis.
 These data do show that for private and public sector workers differences in industry, occupational mix, and hours worked are related to differences in average pay.